sleepepi/data-management/data-checks.md

 #### Outliers / Implausible Data
 Outliers or data that may seem implausible often occur in clinical datasets.
 These data may represent real values, but sometimes they signify errors in data entry or collection.
 Programs may flag potentially implausible data by applying simple logic (e.g. a variable measuring "hours/day" of an activity has some value > 24 hours) or using a priori knowledge of the acceptable range of values (e.g. oxygen saturation = 0% for living participant; participant height = 170 and the unit of measure is inches).
 In addition to implausible values checks previously described, or when such checks are not feasible, plausibility of data may be evaluated by identifying outliers based on data distributions.
 Outliers and potentially invalid data should be checked against the data source to confirm accurate data entry.
 Otherwise, the manner with which outliers and implausible data are handled will vary by the project and data type; the project's data manager should dictate specific methods at his or her discretion and study staff should document any changes made to the raw data.

+#### Reporting
+Results of data checks can be easily exported from program software into useful formats such as .pdfs or spreadsheets.
+If not performing the checks and generating the reports directly, the study's data manager should appoint an individual staff member to be responsible for running data checks and should detail a procedure for handling data discrepancies.

 Mechanisms
 ----------